If you have an AR-15…what’s the furthest distance you’ve shot with it? How big was the target? Paper target or steel?

 It all starts at the breech end, where the round enters the barrel.
 Here, a barrel extension is screwed onto the barrel, to provide the locking lugs for the bolt and a feed ramp for your ammunition.

-It’s important that the barrel extension is mounted square to barrel, and for the threads for the barrel extension are perfectly concentric to the barrel’s bore.
+It’s important that the barrel extension is mounted square to the barrel, and for the threads for the barrel extension are perfectly concentric to the barrel’s bore.
 That way, the bullet can begin its journey downrange in the best possible way: precisely through the center of the bore.

 Of course, you want the bore itself, the path the bullet travels through the barrel, to be right down the middle of the barrel.
 That you don’t want the barrel to knock the bullet around as it flies is obvious, but less obvious is the fact that if the bore is not straight, the barrel could heat up unevenly and therefore affect accuracy as more rounds are fired.

-At the far end of the barrel, where the bullet finally leaves, most rifles will have some sort of muzzle device – a brake, a compensator, maybe even a suppressor.
+At the far end of the barrel, where the bullet finally leaves, most rifles will have some sort of muzzle device – a break, a compensator, maybe even a suppressor.
 They usually screw on to the barrel, so it’s important that the threads for those devices are also cut well so that the muzzle device doesn’t interfere with the bullet’s flight.

 There are other parts that won’t directly affect the bullet, but you should pay attention to them because they will affect the other part of the equation: you.